Azure/bicep-types-az/generated/operationalinsights/microsoft.operationalinsights/2015-11-01-preview/types.md

 * **customerId**: string (ReadOnly): This is a read-only property.
 Represents the ID associated with the workspace.
 * **portalUrl**: string (ReadOnly): This is a legacy property and is not used anymore.
 Kept here for backward compatibility.
 * **provisioningState**: 'Canceled' | 'Creating' | 'Deleting' | 'Failed' | 'ProvisioningAccount' | 'Succeeded' | string: The provisioning state of the workspace.
-* **retentionInDays**: int: The workspace data retention in days. -1 means Unlimited retention for the Unlimited Sku.
+* **retentionInDays**: int {minValue: -1, maxValue: 730}: The workspace data retention in days. -1 means Unlimited retention for the Unlimited Sku.
 730 days is the maximum allowed for all other Skus.
 * **sku**: [Sku](#sku): The SKU of the workspace.
 * **source**: string (ReadOnly): This is a read-only legacy property.
 It is always set to 'Azure' by the service.
 Kept here for backward compatibility.